Celeriac mash has the most incredible flavour and makes for a wonderful alternative mashed side dish for everything from stew to fish.

-- Salt to taste
+- ½-1 Tsp Salt

 - Pepper to Taste

-- Peel and cut the celeriac into 2cm cubes.
+- Peel and cut the celeriac into 2cm (¾") cubes.

-- When boiling reduce the temperature and simmer with a lid on for 20 minutes or so.
+- Add the rosemary and thyme and then bring to a boil, then reduce the temperature to low and simmer with a lid on for 20-25 minutes or so.

 - Drain the celeriac and discard the herbs then return to the pan.